licia-tia/SUSTC-DL-PROJ/README.md

 --target (str, 'test' for no target or otherwise for dataset with target, default='test')
 --model (str, 'single' to use the best single model and 'ensemble' to use the ensemble model, default='ensemble')

+### Note:
+1. Just to use default parameters is OK
-### Note: for ensemble model, it takes a long time to run
+2. For the ensemble model, it takes a long time to run